We explore and design intelligent technologies to support human to have a meaningful life at individual, dyadic, and group level.

 Designing multi-agents for supporting conflict management in cross-cultural communication (ongoing research)

-Designing multi-agents for supporting female users to cope with PMS (ongoing research led by Shixian Geng from IISLab at the University of Tokyo; To appear in CHI'25)
+Designing multi-agents for supporting female users to cope with PMS (ongoing research led by Shixian Geng from IISLab at the University of Tokyo; CHI'25)

 Keywords: Social AI, mixed human-AI groups, social psychology, multi-agents